GluuFederation/docs-casa-prod/docs/source/developer/plugin-management-internals.md

 If you manually replace a jar file in the plugins dir, the plugin will be unloaded and then loaded and started.
 If a file is dropped then the plugin will be stopped and then unloaded.

-If a (jar) file is added and there is already another jar implementing the same plugin one of the two files will be removed (not necessarily the older one).
-Ideally always use the same file name for the same plugin, thus replacing the same file over and over.
+If two different jars reference the same plugin, one of the jar files will be removed automatically.
+Make sure to overwrite existing jar files to ensure the most recent is being used.

 ## Resource extraction and registration